 - a.
-Receive records any of all complaints of harassment, intimidation, or bullying of students pupils that have been reported to the Principal; - b.
-Receive copies of any all reports prepared after an investigation of an incident of harassment, intimidation, or bullying; - c.
-Identify and address patterns of harassment, intimidation, or bullying of students pupils in the school; - d.
-Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students pupils; - e.
-Educate the community, including students teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students pupils; - f.
+Receive records of all complaints of harassment, intimidation, or bullying of students that have been reported to the Principal; - b.
+Receive copies of all reports prepared after an investigation of an incident of harassment, intimidation, or bullying; - c.
+Identify and address patterns of harassment, intimidation, or bullying of students in the school; - d.
+Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - e.
+Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students;

+- f.
 Participate in the training required pursuant to the provisions of N.J.S.A.
 18A:37-13 et seq. and other training which the Principal or the district Anti-Bullying Coordinator may request.
-The School Safety Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - collaborate with the district Anti-Bullying Coordinator in the collection of district wide data and in the development of district policies to prevent and address harassment, intimidation, or bullying of pupils; and - gh.
+The School Safety Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - g.
 Execute such other duties related to harassment, intimidation, or bullying as requested by the Principal or district Anti-Bullying Coordinator.

-The members of a School Safety Team shall be provided professional development opportunities that address effective practices of successful school climate programs or approaches.
 Notwithstanding any provision of N.J.S.A.
-18A:37-21 to the contrary, a parent who is a member of the School Safety Team shall not participate in the activities of the team set forth in 3. a., b., or c. above or any other activities of the team which may compromise the confidentiality of a student pupil, consistent with, at a minimum, the requirements of the Family Educational Rights and Privacy Act (20 U.S.C.
+18A:37-21 to the contrary, a parent who is a member of the School Safety Team shall not participate in the activities of the team set forth in 3. a., b., or c. above or any other activities of the team which may compromise the confidentiality of a student, consistent with, at a minimum, the requirements of the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232 and 34 CFR Part 99), N.J.A.C.
 6A:32-7, Student Records and N.J.A.C.
 6A:14-2.9, Student Records.

-GH.
-Harassment, Intimidation, and Bullying Investigation
+G. Harassment, Intimidation, and Bullying Investigation

-The Board requires a thorough and complete investigation to be conducted for each report of violations and complaints which either identify harassment, intimidation, or bullying or describe behaviors that indicate an alleged incident of harassment, intimidation, or bullying.
+The Board requires a thorough and complete investigation to be conducted for each report of violations and complaints which either identify harassment, intimidation, or bullying or describe behaviors that indicate harassment, intimidation, or bullying.
 The investigation shall be initiated by the Principal or the Principal's designee within one school day of the verbal report of the incident.
 The investigation shall be conducted by the school Anti-Bullying Specialist in coordination with the Principal.
-The Principal may appoint additional personnel who are not school Anti-Bullying Specialists to assist the school Anti-Bullying Specialist in with the investigation.
+The Principal may appoint additional personnel who are not school Anti-Bullying Specialists to assist with the investigation.

-The investigation shall be completed and the written findings submitted to the Principal as soon as possible, but not later than ten school days from the date of the written report of the alleged incident of harassment intimidation, or bullying.
-Should information regarding the reported incident and the investigation be received after the end of the ten-day period, the school Anti-Bullying Specialist or the Principal shall amend the original report of the results of the investigation to ensure there is an accurate and current record of the facts and activities concerning the reported incident.
+The investigation shall be completed and the written findings submitted to the Principal as soon as possible, but not later than ten school days from the date of the written report of the incident.
+Should information regarding the reported incident and the investigation be received after the end of the ten-day period, the school Anti-Bullying Specialist shall amend the original report of the results of the investigation to ensure there is an accurate and current record of the facts and activities concerning the reported incident.

 The Principal shall proceed in accordance with the Code of Student Conduct, as appropriate, based on the investigation findings.
 The Principal shall submit the report to the Superintendent within two school days of the completion of the investigation and in accordance with the Administrative Procedures Act (N.J.S.A.
 52:14B-1 et seq.).
-As appropriate to the findings from the investigation, the Superintendent shall ensure the Code of Student Pupil Conduct has been implemented and may decide to provide intervention services, order counseling, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, or take or recommend other appropriate action, as necessary.
+As appropriate to the findings from the investigation, the Superintendent shall ensure the Code of Student Conduct has been implemented and may decide to provide intervention services, order counseling, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, or take or recommend other appropriate action, as necessary.